xmannii/MehrLocalChat/README.md

 A modern, elegant local AI chatbot application that connects with Ollama to provide a seamless chat experience with various LLM models.

+> **⚠️ Currently Windows Only**: This application is currently only available for Windows.
+Support for other platforms coming soon!

+> ⭐ If you find this project helpful, please consider giving it a star!
+It helps others discover the project.

 ![Mehr Logo](assets/Mehr-Banner.png)

 ## Features ✨